jasp-stats/jaspCircular/CircularStatistics/inst/help/circular one-sample tests.md

 - Rao's spacing:
   - &#945;: Significance level that was specified in the input
   - Statistic: Rao test statistics
-  - Critical: critical value of the test statistic according to the specified significance level &#945;
+  - Critical: Critical value of the test statistic according to the specified significance level &#945;

 Additional Options
 -------